 A few other things to keep in mind:

-- Speaking in tech jargon with someone who is clearly not tech-oriented.
-Demonstrate that you can clearly communicate your overall methods/results/experience in language that a layman would understand.
+- Avoid speaking in tech jargon with someone who is clearly not tech oriented.
+Demonstrate that you can clearly communicate your technology experience using language that a business professional can understand.

 - Badmouthing your previous employer is a red flag that shows disrespect and a lack of loyalty for employers with whom you work.
 Resist the temptation even if it seems as though the interviewer may understand.

 - Do not ask about benefits and salary prematurely.
 It is one thing to research the parameters in advance of applying for the job or accepting the interview, it is another to discuss “what’s in it for you” at the onset of the interview.

 - Proactively selling yourself is a plus, overselling is a minus as it may translate to a sign of desperation and weakness.
 You do not want to harp on your skills and assets, but rather how your skills and assets will benefit the company and its goals.

 - Being too eager to get the job without discerning whether it is the right fit for you and the company is not recommended.
 It’s been our experience that many tech candidates would rather take the first offer they get than have to keep interviewing.
 (Note: Those that job-hop too frequently are likely to get dinged for lack of longevity when seeking new employment.)